Chapter 1: Junction Fourteen

 She closed the drawer.

 Below the second, the third drawer held historical surveys predating the Subsidence of ’08.
-Dorren did not open it.
-The surveys showed a pressure topology that no longer appeared to exist, and there was no professional reason to consult outdated maps.
+She did not open it.
+She had not opened it in six months, and before that, not in a year.
+The surveys inside showed a pressure topology that no longer appeared to exist — deep eastern readings, gallery-level, hand-drawn by cartographers who had walked those corridors when they were still open.
 The Subsidence that sealed those galleries had been preceded by seven years of anomaly flags from the eastern quadrant.
 Each had been marked within tolerance.
+The surveys in the third drawer were the only record that showed what the tolerance had been hiding.

 “Survey order on the board.”
 Dorren kept her voice level.
 “Junction 14, eastern Basin distribution.
 Nine-day intermittent failure, mechanical crew unable to resolve.
 Report to Haddon Breck.”